-As identified in the Tier 1 goals / visions, the EAP will focus on addressing identified critical issues and will customize messaging for several distinct audiences.
-In addition to the basin residents, state citizens, water users, and other potential 'water insiders,' the EAP will endeavor to engage uninvolved water users and the "next generation" of

-Gunnison Basin water 'inhabitants' such as K-12 and post-secondary students, as well as young farmers / new ranchers, recreators, retirees, incoming 'transplants' that, in one way or another, are new to the traditional water uses in the Gunnison River Basin.
+As identified in the Tier 1 goals / visions, the EAP will focus on addressing identified critical issues and will customize and marketed to several distinct audiences.
+In addition to the basin residents, state citizens, water users, and other potential 'water insiders,' the EAP will endeavor to engage uninvolved, new water users and the "next generation" of Gunnison Basin water 'inhabitants' such as K-12, high school and secondary education students as well as young farmers / new ranchers, recreators, retirees, incoming 'transplants' that, in one way or another, are new to the traditional water uses in the Gunnison River Basin.

-These new users and potential marketing targets would be in addition to the already identified target audiences that include:
+These new users and potential marketing targets would be in addition to the already identified targets that include:

-- i. experienced water users, managers and citizens and in all sectors, including municipal and industrial water providers; - ii. current and potential GBRT participants and WSRF applicants, especially those who are focused CWP and GBIP activities.
+- i. experienced water users, managers and citizens and in all sectors, including municipal and industrial water providers; - ii. current and potential GBRT participants and WSRF applicants, especially those that are focused CWP and GBIP activities.

-Looking forward, there may be additional target audiences that are yet to be identified.
+Looking forward, there may be additional potential new target audiences that are yet to be identified.